What Is A Preferred Share

 • Lower Volatility than Common Stock: Generally, preferred shares exhibit lower price volatility than common stocks.
 This makes them a potentially less risky investment option, particularly during periods of market uncertainty.

 • Potential for Capital Appreciation: While not the primary goal for many preferred stock investors, the market price of preferred shares can appreciate, providing additional returns beyond dividends.
-However, this appreciation is less common than with common stock.
+That said, this appreciation is less common than with common stock.

 Disadvantages of Investing in Preferred Shares